 20 “But now Messiah is risen from the dead, and has become the firstfruits of those who have fallen asleep.

-23 But each one in his own order: first [comes] Messiah the firstfruits [that is what the Wave Sheaf symbolizes] and then; afterward, those who are Messiahs at his coming.”
+23 But each one in his own order: first [comes] Messiah the firstfruits [that is what the Wave Sheaf symbolizes] and then; afterward, those who are Messiahs at His coming.”

-First the Wave Sheaf, then comes the harvest.
+I emphasize again, first the Wave Sheaf, then comes the harvest.

-Okay, another question I have.
+Another question I have.
 I do not know where people are from, you know.
 The Abib of God group, they boast about driving all over the land of Israel.
 And how what a blessing it is, how they must be so blessed because they get to drive all over the land of Israel.
 Well while you are driving all over the land of Israel has it occurred to you that the place is basically one giant rock?
 I mean it is one big hill.
 It is one big mountain.
 It is called the levant, it is that which is raised up.
 It is a very hilly, rocky, mountainous area.
 Yes, there is a little bit of flat land down next to the Mediterranean and in the Jordan River Valley, which they disqualify because they say the soil has too many rocks.
 So, what are we really doing here?
 Do they understand that ancient Israelites had to live in the mountains?

 Shophetim (Judges) 1:19